adioshun/gitBook_Semantic_Segmentation/infographic.md

 (a channel of a hidden layer)

-- A set of features that created by applying the same feature detector at different locations of an input map in a sliding window fashion (i.e. convolution).
+A set of features that created by applying the same feature detector at different locations of an input map in a sliding window fashion (i.e. convolution).

-- Features in the same feature map have the same receptive size and look for the same pattern but at different locations.
+Features in the same feature map have the same receptive size and look for the same pattern but at different locations.

-- This creates the spatial invariance properties of a ConvNet.
+This creates the spatial invariance properties of a ConvNet.

 ### 3.4 Feature Volume

 ![](http://i.imgur.com/8p72KhI.png)
 (a hidden layer in a ConvNet)

-- A set of feature maps, each map searches for a particular feature at a fixed set of locations on the input map.
+A set of feature maps, each map searches for a particular feature at a fixed set of locations on the input map.

-- All features have the same receptive field size.
+All features have the same receptive field size.

 ### 3.5 Fully connected layer as Feature Volume

 ![](http://i.imgur.com/oiVYeDH.png)

-Fully connected layers (fc layers - usually attached to the end of a ConvNet for classification) with k hidden nodes can be seen as a $$1 \times 1 \times k$$ feature volume.
+Fully connected layers with k hidden nodes can be seen as a $$1 \times 1 \times k$$ feature volume.
+- fc layers - usually attached to the end of a ConvNet for classification

 This feature volume has one feature in each feature map, and its receptive field covers the whole image.